^

 • brucellosis (other: zoonotic infection, undulating fever, Bang's disease) - the drug is used in combination with doxycycline (an antibacterial agent of the tetracycline group);

-• lepra (dr: chronic granulomatous infection, Hansen's disease, obsolete leprosy);
+• leprosy (ancient: chronic granulomatous infection, Hansen's disease, obsolete "leprosy");

-• prevention of meningococcal meningitis (in particular, in persons who were in close contact with patients, as well as carriers of bacilli of Neisseria meningitidis);
+• prevention of meningococcal meningitis (in particular, in individuals who have been in close contact with patients, as well as carriers of Neisseria meningitidis bacilli);

-• infectious diseases that are caused by sensitive microorganisms (Rifampicin is used as part of complex antimicrobial therapy).
+• infectious diseases caused by sensitive microorganisms (Rifampicin is used as part of complex antimicrobial therapy).

-R-CIN is an anti-tuberculosis drug I (main) series.
+R-CIN is an anti-tuberculosis drug of the first (main) line.
 The drug acts both intracellularly and extracellularly, causing rapid selection of bacteria resistant to Rifampicin.
-Low concentrations of the drug have a bactericidal effect on a number of bacteria: Mycobacterium tuberculosis, Brucella spp., Chlamydia trachomatis, Legionella pneumophila, Rickettsia typhi, Mycobacterium leprae, etc. In high doses, the drug actively affects certain Gram-negative microorganisms and Gram-positive bacteria: Bacillus anthracis, Staphylococcus spp ., Clostridium spp.
-Etc. R-CIN is also active against gonococci and meningococci.
+Low concentrations of the drug have a bactericidal effect on a number of bacteria: Mycobacterium tuberculosis, Brucella spp., Chlamydia trachomatis, Legionella pneumophila, Rickettsia typhi, Mycobacterium leprae, etc. In high doses, the drug actively affects certain gram-negative microorganisms and gram-positive bacteria: Bacillus anthracis, Staphylococcus spp., Clostridium spp., etc. R-CIN is also active against gonococci and meningococci.

 Release form

-R-CIN is available in various dosage forms, which allows the use of this drug depending on the specific situation and taking into account the patient's condition.
+R-CIN is available in various dosage forms, which allows this drug to be used depending on the specific situation and taking into account the patient’s condition.

-• lyophilizate Rifampicin, created to prepare a medicinal solution for injections and infusions;
+• Rifampicin lyophilisate, created for the purpose of preparing a medicinal solution for injections and infusions;

-The contents of R-CIN capsules are a powder with a reddish-brown hue.
-The capsule shell includes substances such as gelatin, water, methylparaben, E110 (yellow sunset), E171 (titanium dioxide), and other ingredients.
+The contents of R-CIN capsules are a powder with a reddish-brown tint.
+The capsule shell contains substances such as gelatin, water, methylparaben, E110 (sunset yellow), E171 (titanium dioxide) and other ingredients.

 It should be remembered that R-CIN, like any other antibiotic, should be prescribed exclusively by a specialist.
-Only an experienced doctor will be able to choose the optimal drug, taking into account the features of the disease and the patient's condition.
-Conducting the sample will reduce the risk of possible allergic reaction to the antibiotic and protect the patient from complications of treatment.
+Only an experienced doctor will be able to select the optimal drug, taking into account the characteristics of the disease and the patient's condition.
+Conducting a test will reduce the risk of a possible allergic reaction to the antibiotic and protect the patient from complications of treatment.

 Pharmacodynamics

-R-CIN belongs to the group of semisynthetic antibiotics of the Rifampicin group and is widely used in the treatment of various forms of tuberculosis, as well as infections caused by pathogenic bacteria and microorganisms.
-The activity of the preparation depends on its concentration and mode of administration.
+R-CIN belongs to the group of semi-synthetic antibiotics of the Rifampicin group and is widely used in the treatment of various forms of tuberculosis, as well as infections caused by pathogenic bacteria and microorganisms.
+The activity of the drug depends on its concentration and the method of administration.

-• has a depressing effect on the synthesis of RNA of pathogenic bacteria by inhibiting the DNA-dependent RNA polymerase of the pathogen;
+• has an inhibitory effect on the RNA synthesis of pathogenic bacteria by inhibiting the DNA-dependent RNA polymerase of the pathogen;

-• has a sterilizing effect on mycobacterium Mycobacterium tuberculosis at the intra- and extracellular level;
+• has a sterilizing effect on Mycobacterium tuberculosis at the intra- and extracellular level;

-• shows a pronounced activity against Gram-negative bacteria and Gram-positive microorganisms, such as Staphylococcus spp., Clostridium spp., Bacillus anthracis, etc .;
+• exhibits pronounced activity against gram-negative bacteria and gram-positive microorganisms such as Staphylococcus spp., Clostridium spp., Bacillus anthracis, etc.;

-• has a harmful effect on the pathogens: Mycobacterium leprae, Salmonella typhi, Brucella spp., as well as Chlamydia trachomatis, etc.
+• has a detrimental effect on pathogens: Mycobacterium leprae, Salmonella typhi, Brucella spp., as well as Chlamydia trachomatis, etc.

-Resistance to the drug R-CIN develops quickly enough.
-However, in medicine, there was no cross-resistance to other anti-tuberculosis drugs, except for other rifampicins.
+Resistance to the drug R-CIN develops quite quickly.
+At the same time, cross-resistance to other anti-tuberculosis drugs, except for other rifampicins, has not been noted in medicine.

 Pharmacokinetics